Make the Foreign Feel Familiar

 With funding from the Economic and Social Research Council (ESRC), Globe Smart Kids and the University of Kent collaborate in a 4 year CASE Studentship Programme for joined research titled: Virtual intergroup contact to create Global Citizens – Tackling prejudice in children using new digital media.
 Read the press release here for more details.
 With funding from the Equality and Human Rights Commission, Kent evaluated the One Globe Kids program and its impact in intercultural competence.

 Phoebe Mihael is an experienced Early Childhood and Elementary school teacher, educating young children in New York, in both public and private schools, in both English and Spanish.
 Besides being an educator for over 15 years, she worked with the Jewish Children’s Learning Lab and McGraw-Hill Companies to integrate global education into their curricula.
-At World Education Services she learned about the diverse systems of education that exist globally.
-She has explored various parts of the world, with extended stays in Greece and Spain.
-Through her travels it has become evident to her that knowledge of language, culture and custom goes hand in hand.
-It is Phoebe’s goal to always make the foreign feel familiar as part of her students’ 21st century skills.
+She was awarded a TpT Social Justice Grant to develop DEI lessons for One Globe Kids.
+Being a global citizen, it has become evident to her that knowledge of language, culture, and customs go hand in hand.
+It is Phoebe’s goal to always make the foreign feel familiar as part of her students’ 21st-century skills.